winnow-rs/winnow/CONTRIBUTING.md

 to propose it so we can make sure we are aligned and lower the risk of having to re-work some of it and the discouragement that goes along with that.

+### Combinators

+Design guidelines
+- Generally grammar-level combinators are standalone and output/error conversion are on `Parser`.  `Parser::verify` is an example of some nuance as it is considered part of the `Parser` its being applied to.

 ### Process

 When you first post a PR, we request that the the commit history get cleaned